 Typical mattresses contain chemicals that are not healthy for anyone, but particularly not safe for babies and children.
-Most mattresses contain petroleum based chemicals, toxic foams, synthetic fabrics, and are treated with chemical fire retardants.
-These chemicals can create toxic off-gassing that can expose your family to dangerous levels of chemicals while they sleep.
+Most mattresses contain petroleum based chemicals, toxic foams, synthetic fabrics, and fire retardant barriers or chemicals.
+These chemicals can off-gas to expose your family to dangerous levels of toxins while they sleep.

 Even mattresses that are called organic can have materials that have some toxic off-gassing, so it’s important to know what to look for in an organic mattress.